SciCompMod/memilio/.github/pull_request_template.md

 ## Merge Request - GuideLine Checklist

-**Guideline** to check code before resolve WIP and approval, respectively.
-As many checkboxes as possible should be ticked.
+Please check our [git workflow](https://github.com/DLR-SC/memilio/wiki/git-workflow) before opening a PR and request a reviewer when this is ready to review.
+If this is Work in Prorgess please use the draft feauture.

 ### Checks by code author:

-Always to be checked:
-* [ ] There is at least one issue associated with the pull request.
+* [ ] Every addressed Issue is linked (use the "Closes #ISSUE" keyword)
-* [ ] The branch follows the naming conventions as defined in the [git workflow](git-workflow).
-* [ ] New code adheres with the [coding guidelines](coding-guidelines)
+* [ ] New code adheres to [coding guidelines](https://github.com/DLR-SC/memilio/wiki/Coding-guidelines)
-* [ ] Make sure that the [pre-commit linting/style checks pass](https://github.com/DLR-SC/memilio/wiki).
-* [ ] No large data files have been added to the repository.
-Maximum size for files should be of the order of KB not MB.
-In particular avoid adding of pdf, word, or other files that cannot be change-tracked correctly by git.
+* [ ] No large data files added (max size in KB, avoid PDFs, Word docs, etc.)

-If functions were changed or functionality was added:
-* [ ] Tests for new functionality has been added
+* [ ] Tests are added for new functionality and run successful
-* [ ] A local test was succesful

-If new functionality was added:
-* [ ] There is appropriate **documentation** of your work. (use doxygen style comments)

-If new third party software is used:
-* [ ] Did you pay attention to its license?
-Please remember to add it to the wiki after successful merging.

-If new mathematical methods or epidemiological terms are used:
-* [ ] Are new methods referenced?
-Did you provide further documentation?
-Has the glossary been updated?
+* [ ] Appropriate **documentation** for new functionality

-The following questions are addressed in the documentation if need be:
-* [ ] Developers (what did you do?, how can it be maintained?)
-* [ ] For users (how to use your work?)
+* [ ] Proper license attention for third-party software
-* [ ] For admins (how to install and configure your work?)

-* For documentation: Please write or update the Readme in the current working directory!

 ### Checks by code reviewer(s):

+* [ ] The issue is addressed
-* [ ] Is the code clean of development artifacts e.g., unnecessary comments, prints, ...
+* [ ] Clean code of development artifacts (unnecessary comments, prints,large data files, etc.)
-* [ ] The ticket goals for each associated issue are reached or problems are clearly addressed (i.e., a new issue was introduced).
-* [ ] There are appropriate **unit tests** and they pass.
+* [ ] Appropriate and passing **unit tests** with acceptable coverage report

-* [ ] The git history is clean and linearized for the merge request.
-All reviewers should squash commits and write a simple and meaningful commit message.
-* [ ] Coverage report for new code is acceptable.
-* [ ] No large data files have been added to the repository.
-Maximum size for files should be of the order of KB not MB.
-In particular avoid adding of pdf, word, or other files that cannot be change-tracked correctly by git.
+### Additional context
+Please list additional information or things a reviewer should look out for.